matthaldeman95/Python-Files/HPD OpProblem Codes/readme.txt

 I honestly don't really know how to do it on a Windows.

-We could all meet up sometime this week and go over Python stuff if anyone wants to.**
+We could all meet up sometime this week and go over Python stuff if anyone wants to.

+Feel free to hit me up with any questions!
+I’d be glad to help.**